Confidently pre-plan every feature your website might include?

 You plan to build a complex Learning Management System (LMS), corporate site, government site, or e-commerce site.
 These specialty websites require that you buy a system and/or work with a website vendor skilled in developing a specific system, integrating multiple layers of security, and other elements that many entrepreneurs and small business owners don’t require on their websites.

 Your Website Budget Blueprint focuses on basic, no-frills websites.
-I will share tips about how to shop for an e-commerce service and will give you list of popular e-commerce software platforms that you can research on your own.
+I will share tips about how to shop for an e-commerce service and will give you a list of popular e-commerce software platforms that you can research on your own.

 You want to learn how to write the content for your website.
 We will discuss writing, editing, and proofreading in general terms.
 I’ll give you specific ideas about the type of freelance writer to look for, and the fees they are likely to charge.